Spirit of the Hunt

 • When and where hunting happens, conservation happens.

-• An understanding of the role sportsmen and sportswomen have played in the recovery and future management of sustainable game populations.
+• An understanding of the role sportswomen, and men, have played in the recovery and future management of sustainable game populations.

 • Conservation and the proper management of wild natural resources by encouraging the harvest of both bucks and does (i.e. the recognition structure does not differentiate between bucks and does.)